scttcper/tinycolor/README.md

 * reformatted into TypeScript / es2015 and requires node >= 8
   * tree shakeable "module" export and no package `sideEffects`
 * `tinycolor` is now exported as a class called `TinyColor`
-* new `fromRandom`, an implementation of [randomColor](https://github.com/davidmerfield/fromRandom/) by David Merfield that returns a TinyColor object
+* new `random`, an implementation of [randomColor](https://github.com/davidmerfield/randomColor/) by David Merfield that returns a TinyColor object
 * several functions moved out of the tinycolor class and are no longer `TinyColor.<function>`
   * `readability`, `fromRatio` moved out
   * `random` moved out and renamed to `fromLegacyRandom`